IRB Policies and Procedures

 - Whenever appropriate, the participants will be provided with additional pertinent information after participation.

-- Alterations or full waivers of informed consent only apply to FDA regulated studies (i.e. studies including pharmaceuticals, medical devices, etc.) in one of the following:
+- Alterations or full waivers of informed consent only apply to FDA regulated studies (i.e. studies including drugs, biologics, medical devices, etc.) in one of the following:

 - Passive or implied consent, whereby informed consent is assumed unless a participant/parent/guardian "opts out," is not an acceptable practice.
 For instance, with research in schools, the investigator cannot send a note home and automatically enroll a student unless the parent/guardian declines.
 Instead, a waiver of parental permission, meeting the above criteria, must be requested and granted.
 See OHRP's FAQ about waiver of parental permission.

 8/14/2013 - Minor language update